U.S. auto part makers brace for a bumpy ride as chip shortage to intensify

 "We have line of sight on a more meaningful reduction (in production) in the second quarter than IHS Markit and others are projecting," Cardew said.

-Ford Motor Co, a major customer for Lear and peers including BorgWarner and Magna International, has said the chip shortage would halve its vehicle output in the second quarter.
+Ford Motor Co (F.N), a major customer for Lear and peers including BorgWarner (BWA.N) and Magna International (MG.TO), has said the chip shortage would halve its vehicle output in the second quarter.

-Europe’s Volkswagen, another customer for the three suppliers, has said it is in “crisis mode” over the lack of badly needed automotive chips, with the shortage intensifying and hitting its profits in the second quarter.
+Europe's Volkswagen (VOWG_p.DE), another customer for the three suppliers, has said it is in "crisis mode" over the lack of badly needed automotive chips, with the shortage intensifying and hitting its profits in the second quarter.

 Lear, which makes automotive seating, cut its global vehicle production forecast to a 9% rise, from up to 12% it had predicted at the beginning of the year, while also expecting second-quarter revenue to fall 9% from the first.